-For example, the CERES Project- Mountainquest

-(http://btc.montana.edu/ceres/html/mountainquest.htm) is classified in the left-side L1 column.
-In this WBI, the learner must independently examine other resources containing alternative conclusions/explanations that are embedded in team assignments.
+An example of a WBI that provides hypertext links to alternative conclusions and/or explanations but does not refer to them, is CERES Project- Mountainquest (http://btc.montana.edu/ceres/html/mountainquest.htm).
+In this WBI, the learner must independently examine other resources containing relevant alternative conclusions/explanations that are embedded in team assignments.
 These hypertext links are not explicitly cited and the learner must independently decide to use this information.